-A few human factors have been identified as particularly important in the early stages of the change process: employee affective reactions during the initiative (i.e., positive and negative), commitment to the change, and the manager’s transformational leadership behavior.
+A few human factors have been identified as particularly important in the early stages of the change process: employee affective reactions during the initiative (i.e., positive and negative moods), commitment to the change, and the manager’s transformational leadership behavior.
 Additionally, these factors have consequences in later stages of the change.
 For example, they can impact continued commitment change and behavioral actions (i.e., support for the change, resistance to change, creative change behavior).

-To examine the effects that human factors play in the success (or failure) of a change initiative, the authors developed and tested a longitudinal model of organizational change.
+To examine the effects that human factors play in the success of a change initiative, the authors developed and tested a longitudinal model of organizational change.
 The results revealed that employee positive affect in the early stages of the change lead to increased employee commitment, support, and creativity in the later organizational change stages.
 Conversely, the opposite relationship was shown for negative affect – employee negative affect experienced early negativity impacted both behavior support for the change and continued commitment to the initiative.
 Additionally, employee commitment early in the change impacted behavioral actions and continued commitment to the change in later change stages.
-Finally, manager’s transformational leadership ability was positively related to employee positive affect and commitment and it was negatively related to employee negative affect.
+Finally, the manager’s transformational leadership ability was positively related to employee positive affect and commitment and it was negatively related to employee negative affect.